tdavislab/mapper-compare/README.md

 # mapper-compare
-This is the source code for Combinatorial Exploration of Morse–Smale Functions on the Sphere via Interactive Visualization.
+This is the source code for Comparing Mapper Graphs of Artificial Neuron Activations.

 ### Download the repository